marcomq/nimview/README.md

 This project uses [Webview](https://github.com/oskca/webview) to render Desktop applications and an integrated HttpServer for Development and Cloud.

 Nimview is an interface to interact with Nim/C/C++/Python code from UI Javascript in the same way for Webview desktop applications, web and mobile applications.
 It registers functions in the specific languages and also can mix Nim with any of the supported targets.
-Currently, the Android project to interact with android applications is [here](https://github.com/marcomq/nimview_android) but it will be move to "examples" soon.

 Technically, the UI layer will be completely HTML/CSS/JS based and the back-end should be using either Nim, C/C++ or Python code directly.
 Nim mostly acts as a "glue" layer as it can create python and C libraries easily.
 As long as you write Nim code, you might integrate the code in C/C++, Python or even Android.
-The final result should be a binary executable that runs on Linux, Windows or MacOS Desktop and even [Android](https://github.com/marcomq/nimview_android).
+The final result should be a binary executable that runs on Linux, Windows or MacOS Desktop and even [Android](https://github.com/marcomq/examples/android).
 IOS wasn't tested yet.

-The final application later doesn't require a webserver, but it is recommended to use the webserver during development or in debug mode - or for your cloud environment.
+The final application later doesn't require a webserver, but it is recommended to use the webserver during development or in debug mode.
-Make sure to use an additional authentication and some security reverse proxy layer when running on cloud for production.
+You may also use the webserver for your cloud environemnt, but make sure to use additional authentication and a security reverse proxy when running on cloud.

 Node.js is recommended but not required if you want to build your Javascript UI layer with Svelte/Vue/React or the framework of your choice.
 The HTTP server will run when compiling the application as "debug" by default, so you can use all your usual debugging and development tools in Chrome or Firefox.
-Webview on its own is a mess if you want to debug your Javascript issues.
-You might use it for production and testing, but you shouldn't focus Javascript UI development on Webview.
+Webview makes it hard to debug Javascript - especially on Windows.
+You might use webview for production and testing, but you shouldn't focus Javascript UI development on Webview.

 This project is not intended to have any kind of forms, inputs or any additional helpers to create the UI.
 If you need HTML generators or helpers, there are widely used open source frameworks available, for example Vue-Bootstrap (https://bootstrap-vue.org/).